pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.0.0 =
+This highly recommended upgrade improves customization of surveys and reports, plus better support for narrative catalysis (finding and exploring patterns).
+It also includes many usability improvements and small bug fixes.

 = 0.9.8 =
 This upgrade improves the clarity and style of the application and some of its reports.